-The Company accounts for uncertainties in income tax in accordance with ASC 740-10-Accounting for Uncertainty in Income Taxes.
+The Company accounts for uncertainties in income taxes in accordance with ASC 740-10-Accounting for Uncertainty in Income Taxes.
 ASC 740-10 prescribes a recognition threshold and measurement attribute for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
 This accounting standard also provides guidance on derecognition, classification, interest and penalties, accounting in interim periods, disclosure and transition.

-The Company recognizes interest and penalties on taxes, if any, within its income tax provisionon its consolidated statements of comprehensive income.
+The Company recognizes interest and penalties on taxes, if any, within its income tax provision (benefit) on its consolidated statements of comprehensive income (loss).